 According to Insurance Business America, daydreaming or being lost in thought accounted for 61 percent of distracted driving fatalities over a five-year period.
 Before you get behind the wheel, make sure your mind is clear and ready to focus on the task at hand.

 Some ideas to get ready for the drive include:

 - Hydrate.
 Especially in the Texas heat, it is important to stay hydrated to help you stay alert and manage your daily tasks.
-Eight ounces of water might be just enough to bring down your body temperature and bring calmness to the mind.
+Eight ounces of water might be just enough to bring down your body temperature and calm your mind.

 - Get some steps in.
-Sometimes, taking a quick walk around the building is all you need to gain the focus you need to drive.
-According to Psychology Today, walking can improve your concentration and energy level, improve your mood, and reduce your anxiety.
+Sometimes, taking a quick walk around the building is all you need to refocus.
+According to Psychology Today, walking can reduce your anxiety and boost your concentration, energy, and mood.

 2. Observe your surroundings

-Whether you and your employees are driving a school bus, a sedan, truck, or SUV, it is key to focus on your surroundings as you drive:
+Whether you're driving a school bus, sedan, truck, or SUV, it is key to focus on your surroundings:

 - Avoid multitasking.
 Studies show that the human brain cannot multitask.
 As a school employee, you juggle many responsibilities, but it is important to try to focus on one task at a time as much as possible while driving.

 - Monitor weather conditions before and while driving.
 Look up the weather forecast before you go, and be ready for the unexpected.
 You can check road conditions on drivetexas.org.

 - Use caution when coming to a stop.
 This is especially when using a stop arm and in a school zone because students are crossing the street, and other are vehicles rushing to their destination.
 Make sure you come to a complete stop and get a full picture of your surroundings.